Welcome to the Loreto Library!

 Our girls are encouraged to read widely.
 Each year the librarian chooses a book for the whole school to read and enjoy.
-Once the book has been read and approved by Mrs Lynch, multiple copies are purchased and the whole school becomes a giant book club!
+Once the book has been read and approved by Mrs Thompson, multiple copies are purchased and the whole school becomes a giant book club!
 Recent titles include: A House Without Walls by Elizabeth Laird (2020); No Fixed Address by Susin Neilson (2019); 928 Miles From Home by Kim Slater (2018); The Wolf Wilder by Katherine Rundell (2017); One by Sarah Crossan (2016).

-Our librarian is closely involved in the prestigious Carnegie Award, and is a leader in this.
-This means that our gifted readers in Year 9 are asked to read the ‘shortlisted’ books – usually seven titles – and their reviews of these are posted on the Carnegie Website.
+Our school is involved in the prestigious Carnegie Award which means that our gifted readers in Year 9 are asked to read the ‘shortlisted’ books – usually seven titles – and their reviews of these are posted on the Carnegie Website.
 This is a great way for the girls to see their written work published, and to have fun discussing books.

 The Loreto library also encourages our readers to enter writing competitions, and the successful girls enjoy being rewarded with new books and occasionally chocolates too!

-We love inviting authors into the school, and aim to have at least 8 author visits per year.
-This gives the girls a chance to meet established writers, and be inspired to be explore their own creativity.
-Authors who have recently visited Loreto include JULIE HEARN, HELEN MOSS, JOHN BRINDLEY, JONATHAN STROUD, CATHY CASSIDY, JULIET ARCHER, NICOLA MORGAN, MARRISA MEYER, MOIRA YOUNG, KATE MARYON, SOPHIA BENNETT and RACHEL CAMPBELL-JOHNSTON.
+We love inviting authors into the school, and aim to have at least five author visits per year.
+This gives the girls a chance to meet established writers, and be inspired to explore their own creativity.
+Authors who have recently visited Loreto include HELEN MOSS, SARAH CROSSAN, TANYA LANDMAN, JULIE HEARN, JOHN BRINDLEY, JONATHAN STROUD, CATHY CASSIDY, JULIET ARCHER, NICOLA MORGAN, MARRISA MEYER, MOIRA YOUNG, KATE MARYON, SOPHIA BENNETT and RACHEL CAMPBELL-JOHNSTON.

 World Book Day

 The library also celebrates World Book Day every March.
 As well as inviting authors in for this event, we also have a Giant Book Sale, and each student is given book tokens to reduce the costs of books.
-Free book are sometimes available too.
+Free books are sometimes available too!

 National Day of Poetry